garidium/g-ffl-checkout/README.txt

 6. The Download FFL will securely retrieve the FFL copy on-file.
 These links are not shareable and work for you as a subscriber to the g-FFL API

 == Changelog ==
+26. v1.4.8 You can now change the selected FFL on an Order
 25. v1.4.7 Tested for Wordpress 6.3
 24. v1.4.6 Added an auto-refresh after FFL Upload Success
 22. v1.4.5 Changed how FFL Upload validation process works